Political Science (POLI) 480

-Welcome to Political Science 480: Politics of Our Networked World in the Digital Era.
-This course explores the emergence of the networked society, the information technology revolution, and the consequences for power, production, and culture on a global and a local scale as examined by such disciplines as political science, political economy, sociology, and communications.
-Throughout, the course views digital technologies as contested terrain and examines the tension between the networked world as a means of domination versus a means of hope, liberation, and democracy.
+Welcome to Political Science 480: The Politics of Cyberspace.
+This course explores the emergence of the networked society, the information–technology revolution, and the consequences for power, production, and culture on a global and local scale as examined by such disciplines as political science, political economy, sociology, and communications.
+Throughout, the course views new information technologies as contested terrain and examines the tension between cyberspace as a means of domination versus a means of hope, liberation and democracy.

-Beginning with the information technology revolution and its effects on structures of power, the course examines how these technologies, including the internet and social media, disperse power from the state and, in the process, move us from a surveillance state to a surveillance society.
-At the broader level, as these new information technologies challenge state power, they make possible the global restructuring of capital and the increasing commodification of more and more aspects of our lives.
-While capital and civil society organizations have rapidly adapted to the logic of a networked society operating on a global scale, the bureaucratic state struggles to adjust.
+Beginning with the information–technology revolution and its effects on structures of power, the course examines how these technologies, including the Internet and social media, disperse power from the state and, in the process, move us from a surveillance state to a surveillance society.
+At the broader level, as these new information technologies challenge state power, they make possible the global restructuring of capital.
+While capital and civil–society organizations have rapidly adapted to the logic of a networked society operating on a global scale, the bureaucratic state struggles to adjust.
 Moreover, the creation of a global informational economy has met with increased resistance from those who view it as a form of domination.
-These include such different social movements as the Zapatistas of Mexico, the Global Justice movement, the Occupy movement, and the Arab Spring and Indignados movements, as well as the Idle No More, Black Lives Matter, and Climate Justice movements.
-This resistance, like the neoliberal global economy it struggles against, is assisted by digital technologies.
+These include such different social movements as the Zapatistas of Mexico, the global justice movement, which includes the Occupy Movement, and al Qaeda.
+This resistance, like the global information economy it struggles against, is assisted by new information technologies.

-Political Science 480 also explores the effect of informational technologies on the democratic processes of the state, elections and political parties, and civil society.
-In particular, it looks at web tools, including social media and political blogs, and their effects on the political process, including the phenomenon of “fake news.”
+Political Science 480 also explores the effect of informational technologies on the democratic processes of the state, its political institutions, its administration, and civil society.
+In particular, it looks at web tools, including Web 2.0 and its components such as political blogs and their effects on the political process.

-- Unit 2: The Digital World—a Realm of Surveillance and Control or a Realm Beyond Control?
+- Unit 2: Cyberspace: A Realm of Control or a Realm beyond Control?

-- Unit 4: The Countermovement to Neoliberal Globalization—the Global Justice Movement
+- Unit 6, Part 1: The Global Justice Movement

-- Unit 9: Digital Democracy, Elections, Parties, and the Political Process
+- Unit 10: Digital Democracy, Elections, and the Political Process

-- Unit 10: The Future of the Internet—Free?
-Governed?
-Controlled?
+- Unit 11: The Future of ICTs: Control or Emancipation?

-To receive credit for POLI 480, you must achieve an overall course grade of at least D (50 percent) and receive a mark of at least D (50 percent) on the research essay and final assignment.
+To receive credit for POLI 480, you must achieve an overall course grade of at least D (50 percent) and receive a mark of at least 50% on the final examination.
 The weighting of the composite grade is as follows:

 |Assignment 1: Critical Assessment Essay||15%|